A Namekian in Halkeginia

 Then, to the amazement of everyone watching, his eyes flashed with light for all of a split-second.

 The nobleman, still reeling from the unseen blow, clumsily rolled over and began reaching towards his fallen implement, desperate for a means with which to protect himself.
-Sadly, any chance of turning his currently dire situation around was dashed right in front of his eyes, when a large brown-clothed boot seemingly materialised out of thin air and came stomping down upon his fallen implement, shattering it into countless ruined pieces.
+Sadly, any chance of turning his currently dire situation around was dashed right in front of his eyes, when a large brown-clothed boot seemingly materialised out of thin air and came stomping down upon the wand, shattering it into countless ruined pieces.

 Shakily craning his neck upwards, the mage felt his blood run cold at the chilling sight of the green-skinned giant looming over him, a noticeably visible fury burning within his angry eyes.
 His towering attacker then lashed out with a right hand, faster than the eye could see, and clamped a vice-like grip around the nobleman's neck before lifting him into the air with utterly trivial ease.